 4. Learn a New Skill

 When Crum’s business started going downhill, he diversified his education and picked up some new skills that he could monetize.
-While some markets stay the same over time, others change or dissolve so it’s important to always modernize your skills and learn new things.
-(You can find online courses through sites like Udemy and Coursera.)
+While some markets stay the same over time, others change or dissolve.
+As such, it’s important to always modernize your skills and learn new things.
 Crum no longer wants to put all his eggs into one basket, so he’s been improving his skills by learning about credit repair, web design, journalism, personal finance coaching, social media management, and marketing.

 5. Drop Down to a Bare-Bones Budget

-A bare-bones budget consists only of basic expenses you need to survive each month.
+A bare-bones budget consists only of basic expenses you need to survive each month, even when your business is slow.
 Lowering your expenses can reduce your stress levels and allow you to stretch your budget while you build up your income.